 The tangy tart from the cranberries mixed with the sweet pineapple juice, freshly grated ginger, lemon zest and ground cloves is a wonderful flavor combination!

-This Lemon Ginger Cranberry Relish was featured on Good Housekeeping 10 Cranberry Relish Recipes to Make This Thanksgiving in both 2017 and 2018!
+This Lemon Ginger Cranberry Relish was featured on Good Housekeeping 12 Cranberry Relish Recipes to Make This Thanksgiving in both 2017 and 2018!

 Disclaimer: This post contains affiliate links which means, if you make a purchase, I’ll make a small commission which helps pay for blog expenses.

 Juicy turkey breast adorned with fresh, flavorful cranberry relish gives the turkey a little extra goodness!
 The deep, rich red color is so festive for the holidays too.